Bijnagte/spock-genesis/README.md

 ### 0.3.0
 * Add support for using regular expressions for String generation.
 Thanks to Generex
 * Using Groovy constructor selection for single arg Pojo construction

+### 0.4.0
+* improve toGenerator extension methods
+* better error handling for POJO construction
+* isFinite method to determine if generator will terminate

 Building Spock Genesis
 --------------